 In their journey forward, comes another more obvious moment that resonates with trans folks; Abram and Sarai become Sarah and Abraham, trading old names for new.

 Our next possible threads of trans-ness come in parsha Vayeira which starts with three angels informing Abraham that he will have a child of his own with Sarah.
 Sarah, overhearing this news, laughs.
 Usually the verse וַתִּצְחַק שָׂרָה, בְּקִרְבָּהּ, Genesis 18:12, is translated as “And Sarah laughed within herself.”
 However, Rashi presents another reading: “And Sarah laughed at her insides,” that she looked at her body and asked “How is it possible these innards will bear offspring?”

-The last verse I’d like to point out is Genesis 18:14, right after g-d hears Sarah’s inwards laugh Ze asks הֲיִפָּלֵא מֵיי דָּבָר “Is any thing to beyond Hashem?”
+The last verse I’d like to point out is Genesis 18:14, right after g-d hears Sarah’s inwards laugh They – yes, g-d Themselves – asks הֲיִפָּלֵא מֵיי דָּבָר “Is any thing beyond Hashem?”
 This would seem a very simple straightfoward sentence.
-Hashem works miracles and that’s that.
+Hashem works miracles, this is a miracle.
+That’s that.
 However the word הֲיִפָּלֵא is an interesting one and Rashi, again, brings some enlightening contextual information.
 Rashi informs us that Onkelos, the Aramaic translation, renders the text as “Is it covered?”
 He continues with g-d saying “is there anything truly set off and separated and covered from Me?”